Re-registration procedure

 The excused lessons in due form can be rearranged with your teachers.
 Unexcused lessons expire.

-If the illness evidentially lasts longer than 10 teaching weeks per semester, you can even subsequently apply for a leave of absence due to illness.
+, you can even subsequently apply for a leave of absence due to illness.

 Generally, leaves need to be applied for during the re-registration period.
 There are two available forms, according to the reason for leave of absence.
 Please submit the completed form either to the dean or to Inka Daubner-Mensching (head of the Department od Student Affairs).